American football in the United States: US National American football team

 USA Football assembles a national football team for competition in the IFAF World Championship every four years.
 Because of concerns over competitive balance, USA Football did not field teams for the first two events in 1999 and 2003.
 The 2007 team consisted solely of amateur players who had graduated from college that spring, from a diverse mix of smaller and larger colleges and universities.
 The 2011 squad's criteria were looser, allowing some professional players to play (mostly unemployed, lower-end and minor league players; no NFL or NCAA stars participated).
 Both the 2007 and 2011 incarnations of the team won their year's respective world championship.

 The IFAF also fields an U-19 team composed of high school football players that has participated in the 2009, 2012, 2014 and 2016 junior world championships.
 The national U-19 team won the 2009 and 2014 contests but lost the 2012 contest to Canada.

-Women's Football in the United States
+Women's football in the United States

-Women's Football teams in the United States have had many Sports leagues, among them can be named the Women's Professional Football League (1965-1973), the Women's Professional Football League, the Independent Women's Football League, the Women's Football Alliance and the X League.
-In 1970 Patricia Palinkas became the holder of the Orlando Panthers and became the first woman to play in the Atlantic Coast Football League, and in 2010 Katie Hnida became the kicker for the Fort Wayne FireHawks in the Continental Indoor Football League.
+Women's football teams in the United States have had many sports leagues.
+Among them are the Women's Professional Football League (1965–1973), the Women's Professional Football League, the Independent Women's Football League, the Women's Football Alliance, and the X League.
+In 1970, Patricia Palinkas became the holder of the Orlando Panthers and became the first woman to play in the Atlantic Coast Football League, and in 2010 Katie Hnida became the kicker for the Fort Wayne FireHawks in the Continental Indoor Football League.